 Being Oklahoma focused isn't just a motto for me, it's a daily mission that has not changed in the nearly 20 years I have worked here as the evening news anchor and reporter.

-I've been covering events throughout northeastern Oklahoma with an emphasis on breaking news, health and early childhood education issues since May 1996.
+I have been covering events throughout northeastern Oklahoma with an emphasis on breaking news, health and early childhood education issues since May of 1996.

 Monday through Friday, I anchor and help write the 6 p.m. and 10 p.m. newscasts.
-While some people think anchors just read the news, you will find me at my desk every afternoon writing and producing the 2 Works for You Right Now updates as well as reporting and editing video for the 5 p.m. newscast.
+While some people think anchors just read the news, you will find me at my desk every afternoon writing and producing the 2 News Oklahoma updates as well as reporting and editing video for the 5 p.m. newscast.

-During my career at KJRH 2 Works for You, I have produced, written and hosted several award-winning documentaries dedicated to health and welfare issues.
+During my career at KJRH 2 News Oklahoma, I have produced, written and hosted several award-winning documentaries dedicated to health and welfare issues.

 "2 for the Cure: Life Stories" focused on three women battling breast cancer.
 They were truly inspiring, courageous women who offered tremendous support and encouragement during my own mother's fight with breast cancer.
 After that project, my photographer, Aaron McColloch, and I developed another documentary on four people fighting four types of cancer.
 These programs won state, regional and national awards; including the prestigious Edward R. Murrow Award from the RTNDA.